Is it really all about timing?

 There are many reasons your baby might not be sleeping through the night and once you’ve discovered which reason applies to you, and your baby, you’ll both be sleeping easier.

-When she’s finally comfortable: The reasons for a waking baby are darn near innumerable, but many of them fall within the scope of comfort.
+The reasons for a waking baby are darn near innumerable, but many of them fall within the scope of comfort.
 She might be more comfortable sleeping in your arms, she might be teething, she might be fighting off a mild diaper rash, or having a bit of night time hunger – or she might simply be too hot or too cold.
 Fortunately, that’s a comfort issue we can help with.
-All of our baby clothing, blankets and sleeping sacks are made from Merino Wool which creates a micro-climate around your baby, maintaining a consistent temperature for them.
-This helps ensure they are never too hot or too cold all year round.
+All of our baby clothing, blankets and sleeping sacks are made with merino wool, which creates a micro-climate around your baby, maintaining a consistent temperature for them.
+This helps ensure they are never too hot or too cold, year round.